 Currently, Warehousing & Wholesale Distribution Centers that are 400,000 square feet or smaller are permitted by right in the BMP, I and AIR Zones, while those larger than 400,000 square feet require a Minor Conditional Use Permit (MCUP).
-City Council identified a need to establish additional discretion and oversight for industrial projects of a certain scale, regardless of location.
+City Council identified a need to reduce the maximum size of warehouse and distribution centers permitted as by-right uses and directed staff to establish requirements for additional discretion and oversight for industrial projects of a certain scale, regardless of location.

-Staff is recommending an amendment to Table 19.150.020.A (Permitted Uses Table) of the Zoning Code to limit warehousing and distribution facility uses permitted by right to no more than 10,000 square feet.
+Based on this direction, Table 19.150.020.A (Permitted Uses Table) of the Zoning Code is proposed to be amended to limit warehousing and distribution facility uses permitted by right to no more than 10,000 square feet.
 Those between 10,000 and 100,000 square feet would require an MCUP, approved by the Development Review Committee (DRC), and warehousing and distribution facilities larger than 100,000 square feet would require a Conditional Use Permit (CUP), approved by the Planning Commission.